Below you will find some of our most asked question: If you have a question that has not been covered, please get in contact.

 Hats are available here, if you are confident and competent to try on and fit the hat yourself you can ask us to check the fit, if you are a beginner or novice and not sure how to fit a hat we are here to help please just ask.
 The hat should be snug to your head and have no movement when you nod your head.
 Boots are also available here though we cannot guarantee all sizes.
 For those who are riding out reflective fluorescent tabards are available for the small amount of roadwork for which the horses are well schooled.

-Feel free to have a look around, if we are not available to meet and greet you on your arrival please don’t worry we are probably busy with other riders on rides or in lessons and will be with you shortly.
+I’m sorry I can no longer suggest you feel free to have a look around, if we are not available to meet and greet you on your arrival please don’t worry we are probably busy with other riders on rides or in lessons and will be with you shortly.
+Please wait in your car or by the yard gate.
 Introduce yourself to one of our very friendly dogs or maybe the farm cat “Shakira”.

 We will do our best to get you mounted as soon as we can but remember some riders may need more help or reassurance than others, others may be held up by the harbour bridge opening or lost en route which can delay departure times.
 Whatever happens we promise you will get the full riding time you have booked so please don’t worry that your hour is being eaten up by unavoidable delays.
 Once you are mounted you will have the wonderful experience you have been looking forward to.